 The classical chemical propulsion gives the shortest heliocentric transfer times.
 In most cases, for the same total ToF, it has the smallest mass.

-Electric propulsion offers some advantage, cutting the total mission mass (but not the travel time) but the advantages are limited, for the mission architecture assumed, since gains in the propulsion are lost when the travel time is cut.
-Our analysis suggests that an interesting combination might involve about twenty five engines.
-However, the interaction between them should be studied as suggested in~\cite{NationalAeronauticsandSpaceAdministration2008}.
+Electric propulsion offers some advantage, cutting the total mission mass (but not the travel time), however the advantages are limited, for the mission architecture assumed, since gains in the propulsion are lost when the travel time is cut.
+Our analysis suggests that an interesting combination might involve about twenty five electrical engines.
+However, the interaction between them should be studied, as suggested by the~\citet{NationalAeronauticsandSpaceAdministration2008}.

-The PEMT propulsion system revealed to be inadequate for a manned mission to Mars.
-The main reason is that it uses only a low fraction of the total nuclear material fuel for propulsion.
+The PEMT propulsion system revealed to be inadequate for a crewed mission to Mars.
+The main reason is that it uses only a low fraction of the total nuclear material for propulsion.
 If this fraction is increased, through technological improvements, the performance of the PEMT system can be greatly improved.
 Nevertheless, as it stands, the PEMT concept shows a better result for higher total mission mass values, suggesting that it may be more suitable for farther destinations than Mars.